danielfett/draft-dpop/main.md

     bound to the public key of the DPoP proof.
-  * (C) To use the access token the client has to prove possession of the private key by, again, adding a header to the request that carries the DPoP proof.
+  * (C) To use the access token the client has to prove possession of the private key by, again, adding a header to the request that carries a DPoP proof for that request.
 The resource server needs to receive information about the public key to which the access token is bound.
 This information may be encoded directly into the access token (for JWT structured access tokens) or provided via token